Making Space for the “Out of Nowhere”

 This is where awareness meets boundaries.
 Being someone others can reach does not mean absorbing what belongs to them.

 Let me say that again: being someone others can reach does not mean absorbing what belongs to them.
+It isn’t fair to you and it isn’t fair to them.

 Pause and ask: